How MPUs Can Help You Make Products Safer and More Secure

 The Process Table

 The number of entries in the process table depends on the MPU.
 MCUs within the Cortex-M family can have either eight or 16 regions.
 Because of the fairly limited number of regions available in an MPU, they are generally set up more to prevent access to data (in RAM) than to prevent access to code (in flash).
-However, if your application doesn’t make use of all the regions, security will also be improved by limiting access to code.
+However, if your application doesn’t use all the regions, security will also be improved by limiting access to code.

 MPU regions used for a process with four tasks

 - One MPU region is used to provide read and execute access to code space.
-Read access is necessary because constants are often stored in Flash (ASCII strings, look-up tables, constants, etc.).
+Read access is necessary because constants are often stored in flash (ASCII strings, look-up tables, constants, etc.).

 - A region is used to provide tasks within a process to access peripheral devices associated with the process.
 For example, an ethernet controller, a USB controller, etc. An MPU region is not necessary if the process is compute-bound and doesn’t require access to peripheral devices.
 In this case, the MPU region would be set up for read/write access but disallow code execution.